scroll-tech/scroll-documentation/src/content/docs/en/developers/guides/bridge-erc20-through-the-custom-gateway.md

 }
 ```

-## Step 2: Launch the counterpart token on Scroll testnet
+## Step 2: Launch the counterpart token on Scroll Sepolia testnet

-The next step is launching the token on Scroll testnet which represents the original token on Sepolia.
+The next step is launching the token on Scroll which represents the original token on Sepolia.
 This token can implement custom logic to match the same logic as the L1 token or even add more features on top of it.

 For this to work:

 - The token must implement the IScrollStandardERC20 interface in order to be compatible with the bridge.
 - The contract should provide the gateway address and the counterpart token addresses (the L1 token we just launched) under the `gateway()` and `counterpart()` functions.
 It should also allow the L2 gateway to call the token `mint()` and `burn()` functions that will be called when a token is deposited and withdrawn.

 The following is a complete example of a token compatible with the bridge.
-As the constructor, you should pass the `TODO: 0xa07Cb742657294C339fB4d5d6CdF3fdBeE8C1c68` address as the official Scroll gateway and the address of the token we just launched on Sepolia.
+As the constructor, you should pass the `0x31C994F2017E71b82fd4D8118F140c81215bbb37` address as the official Scroll custom gateway and the address of the token we just launched on Sepolia.

 ```solidity
 // SPDX-License-Identifier: MIT